Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- Main background image got from [pixabay](https://pixabay.com/photos/closet-clothing-walk-in-3615613/)

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this from my girlfriend Steph who is a keen and avid shopper, so she had good ideas for what shoppers would want to see.